Compare to Similar Products

 The slim design and plastic carrying handle on the Slim make this stove an exceptionally portable option.

 With a scant weight of 9.94 pounds and packed dimensions of 23.4" x 14.7" x 3.3", the Slim is compact and easy to carry.
 Despite boasting a premium level of portability, we didn't give it a perfect score in this category for two reasons.
 The first is that the regulator does not fit inside the stove for storage.
 There is a plastic clip to hold it on the bottom of the stove, but using this clip increases the volume, negating the stove's slim stowability.
 If you decide to go with this stove, we recommend stashing the regulator in your camp kitchen bin to avoid losing it.
 Additionally, there are two rubber feet on the bottom that unnecessarily increase the stove's vertical volume when you store it.
 These two concerns aside, this stove is compact, decently lightweight, and easy to carry.

 While the Slim Twin is not the cheapest model in our review, it certainly packs a punch for the price.
-It performed well in nearly every metric, proving to be a competent stove with a slim footprint and excellent wind resistance.
-If you are looking for something with a high value to performance ratio, you will not be disappointed with this stove.
+It performed well in nearly every metric — especially when compared to other tabletop models — proving to be a competent stove with a slim footprint and excellent wind resistance.
+If you are looking for something with a high value-to-performance ratio, you will not be disappointed with this stove.

 Ad-free.
 Influence-free.
 Powered by Testing.